PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 ### **Verify Configuration**
 In all cases, Mac or Windows, verify that a copy of the _spatialToolbox_ folder is inside of your computer's _Documents_ folder.

-## Step 5: Visual Studio / Visual Studio Code
+## Step 5: Download Visual Studio / Visual Studio Code
 Visual Studio and Visual Studio Code are integrated development environments for editing code.
 Windows users should download and install Visual Studio; it comes with two add-ins that are required for the Spatial Edge Server to run correctly.
 Mac users don't need do this step if they already have a code editor, otherwise, it's reccomended they install the lightweight Visual Studio Code to assist with this project.

 ### Windows Users - Install Visual Studio: